 Blessings & Giggles to you & yours,

-Jeanie Cullip is a happily married, stay-at-home mommy of 3 children of her own and 2 step-children.
+Jeanie Cullip is a happily married, stay-at-home mom of 3 children of her own and 2 step-children.
 Finding joy, love & hope right in her own back yard and sharing it with her neighbors near and far.
-In love with Jesus, loves to giggle & loves to drink coffee.
 She is a freelance writer residing in Gig Harbor.
-Find out more at Cup of Joe with Jeanie for questions and comments please e-mail her at email@example.com
+Find out more on her blog Soccer Mom in Giggle Town for questions and comments please e-mail at firstname.lastname@example.org